 Fortunately, we’re at the most favorable point in history to make that question!
 There’s a wealth of subtitling services and companies to choose from.
 Many of these could handle translated video duties efficiently, and some wouldn’t.
 In our article about subtitling services, we go over these in more detail.
 For now, I’ll provide Cliff’s Notes.
 After all, this journey is all about the destination: which ones offer the best bang for your buck?

-The second, and my preferred one, is our very own Bunny Studio
+The only option is our very own Bunny Studio

 Subtitling is actually part of our bread n’ butter here, so you’d be in really good hands.
 The rates, when compared to Rev, can be quite competitive as well, and there’s a multitude of languages and dialects to choose from.
 The best part about our service is that we’ve got pretty stringent standards; while the entry process is democratic, a vast majority of entrants do not pass muster.
 That’s because we believe in providing a system of curated, experienced professionals that have been proven to deliver time and time again.